tjackadams/blog/content/2020-07-30_conditional-middleware-in-asp-net-core-3-1/index.md

 The `IdleTimeout` for the session is a sliding timeout, so in order for the session to not expire after 20 minutes, something must be hitting the application within those 20 minutes, right?
 So, we did a little experiment.
 Make a request to the application to initiate a session, wait longer than 20 minutes and see if the session expired.
 Guess what!
 It did not expire 😥

-This is both good and bad.
-Good that we can reproduce the issue, bad that its not working as intended, *although some people could view it differently* 👀
+This is both good and bad. **Good** that we can reproduce the issue, **bad** that its not working as intended, *although some people could view it differently* 👀

 We needed some way to track the requests coming into the application to see what what keeping the session alive.
 Luckily, Serilog has some middleware that can provide [request logging](https://github.com/serilog/serilog-aspnetcore) for us.
-I won't go into too much detail  on how to setup or configure this, but it basically boils down to this in your `Startup.cs`.
+I won't go into too much detail  on how to setup or configure this, but it basically boils down to this in your `Startup.cs` (assuming you are using Serilog...).

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)